“Spending time in Sweden on loan was one of the best things I ever did.”Peter Crouch

 - Swedes adore their chocolates and sweets.
 Known for its sweet tooth, the country ranks as the fifth largest consumer of chocolates globally.
 The average Swede is reports to eat almost 15 pounds of chocolate each year.
 Considering they have one of the longest life expectancies is doesn’t seem to do much harm.

 - Table manners are Continental — the fork is in the left hand and the knife in the right while eating.
 Use a knife and fork to eat all food, including sandwiches and pizza.

 - In restaurants, you draw the attention of your server with eye contact.

 - Music is central to the Swedish culture.
 Seek out local musical events.
 Traditional fold instruments include accordion, fiddle, harmonicas, and clarinet.

 - Alcohol is costly because of taxes; about 60% go to the state.
 You won’t find many paying the rounds of drinks.

 - 89% of Swedes speak English; you will find excellent English spoken everywhere.

 - It is a very safe country.

 When to go to Sweden

 Sweden is mostly temperate, even with its northern latitude.
 While Stockholm is warmer and milder, the mountains in the north are sub-Arctic.
 The north has a long, harsh winter lasting more than seven months, while the south has winter weather for only two months and summer for more than four months.
 It does rain but not exceptionally so, but preparation is prudent.

 While Sweden has so many wonders to offer visitors any time of year, the best time to visit is May through September, especially if you prefer warm weather.
-In these months, the days are longer, and the country’s natural beauty is at its peak.
+In these months, the days are longer, and its natural beauty is at its peak.
 There are various outdoor events and activities, including swimming at some of Sweden’s fantastic beaches.
 This includes many clothing-optional beaches if you are into that.
 High season, summer, can be quite expensive.
-If you are hoping to extend your travel dollar, aim for the shoulder season, April/May and September/October.
+If you hope to extend your travel dollar, aim for the shoulder season, April/May and September/October.
 If you like winter sports, skiing and dogsledding are highly attractive.
 Some are searching those mind-blowing Northern lights.

 - Summer 45-82 °F (7-28 °C)